beling/book-pl/src/ch10-01-syntax.md

 compiled.

-In this process, the compiler does the opposite of the steps we used to create the generic function in Listing 10-5: the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.
+In this process, the compiler does the opposite of the steps we used to create the generic function in listing 10-5: the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.